Dr Adam Bronson

-My research focuses on the intellectual and cultural history of Japan since the nineteenth century.
-I am particularly interested in the relationship between the transnational circulation of ideas and local intellectual and political practices.
+I am an historian of modern Japan interested in the relationship between the transnational circulation of ideas and local intellectual and political practices.
 My first book, One Hundred Million Philosophers (Hawaii, 2016), explored this topic through the trajectory of democratic intellectual and social movements after World War II.
+I have since published work on the history of practical criticism and haiku, sociological theory and wartime rumours, and the opinion poll in postwar political culture.

 - Japanese history; 19th and 20th centuries